aditya3w3733/Loan-Repayment-Prediction/README.md

-# Machine-Learning-Theory-DA-20MIC0037
-Machine Learning Digital Assessment

-Loan Repayment Prediction
+# Loan Repayment Prediction

-Additional functionalities added such as  KNN, Logistic Regression, Naive Bayes, PCA for more accurate prediction.
+This is a machine learning project that aims to predict whether a loan applicant is likely to repay their loan or not.
+The project utilizes a dataset of historical loan applications, including information such as loan amount, interest rate, credit score, employment history, and other related variables.